drevops/vortex/scripts/drevops/docs/variables.md

 ### `DREVOPS_DEPLOY_DOCKER_REGISTRY`

-Docker registry name.
-Provide port, if required as <server_name>:<port>.
-Defaults to DockerHub.
+The registry of the docker registry to deploy Docker image to.

-Default value: `docker.io`
+Default value: `DREVOPS_DOCKER_REGISTRY:-docker.io`

 ### `DREVOPS_DEPLOY_DOCKER_REGISTRY_TOKEN`

+The token of the docker registry to deploy Docker image to.

-Default value: `UNDEFINED`
+Default value: `DREVOPS_DOCKER_REGISTRY_TOKEN`

 ### `DREVOPS_DEPLOY_DOCKER_REGISTRY_USERNAME`

-Docker registry credentials to read and write Docker images.
-Note that for CI, these variables should be set through UI.
+The username of the docker registry to deploy Docker image to.

-Default value: `UNDEFINED`
+Default value: `DREVOPS_DOCKER_REGISTRY_USERNAME`

 ### `DREVOPS_DEPLOY_LAGOON_ACTION`